sergepaulc/Machine-Learning-for-Finance/README.md

 - Automating account payables
 - Recommender system for a financial audit
 - Reinforcement learning to collect user feedback and improve the predictions of account coding in a bill
+- Graph neural networks to predict the demand for a product

 ## Licensing